iwomen/DadFinder/README.md

 ## 🙌 Thanks

-Huge thanks to the open-source community, and to ChatGPT for making it possi
+Huge thanks to the open-source community, and to ChatGPT for making it possible for people like me — who didn’t even know where to start — to **build and ship something real.**

+---

+Made with curiosity and persistence ✨